zigapk/rgb-controller/README.md

 1. It has a ton of things hardcoded and likely needs to be modified to work on your computer.
 2. Sets colors via shell commands, which is not ideal.
 3. Runs as root because I'm lazy.
-4. Has no intended future use beyond that.
+4. Has no intended future use beyond my machine.

 #### Requirements
 1. Install Python requirements by running `sudo pip3 install requirements.txt`.